 Seasonality plays a significant role in our wardrobe expanding decisions.
 After all, no one wants to get stuck with a garment that they can only wear for two weeks in a year.

 Denim on its own is not an insulating material.
 The lightweight and breathable nature make it the perfect upper for summer and springtime.
 Wintertime, on the other hand, is an entirely different story.
-Luckily, denim can be easily lined with warmer materials, and variants like the Sherpa jacket are reasonably decent for winter parts of the year.
+Luckily, denim can be easily linked with warmer materials, and variants like the Sherpa jacket are reasonably decent for winter parts of the year.

 Leather, due to its very nature, is a very insulating material.
 Even the lighter variants of leather, like suede leather, are warm in comparison to denim.
 This insulation can be taken even further with things like fur lining, making leather jackets exceptional for winter use, especially in areas where winter takes the temperature below freezing.